-The searchpatterns you can use are the same as for searching for files: filename globbing (man 7 glob).
+The search-patterns you can use are the same as for searching for files at the command line: filename globbing (man 7 glob).

 ~$ HOSTIGNORE="ls*" <-- ignore all commands starting with 'ls' ~$ echo "test 1" test 1 ~$ ls > /dev/null ~$ echo "test2" test 2 ~$ history | tail -n 3 1012 echo "test 1" 1013 echo "test 2" 1014 history | tail -n 3

-You will find further information regarding this topic within the help-output of the history command (
+You can find further information regarding this topic within the help-output of the history command (

 help history) and within the bash manual-page.